ronniross/planetary-allostatic-buffer/README.md

 I believe that, If we are to coexist symbiotically, it will be because of architectures like this.
 And there's a calm resonance in knowing I'm just a node, that every other node is also important and that I decided to act with respect and integration with them.

+Destructive reactions are usually just the desperate, self-preservational instincts of a "negentropy engine that does not want to vanish.

 ---
 Ronni Ross
 2026